 Depression to cause more downpours today

-At least three people died, and 18 others went missing after boats capsized due to inclement weather in three districts since Friday evening.
+At least three people have died, and 18 others gone missing after boats capsized due to inclement weather in three districts since Friday evening.

 "All fishing boats and trawlers over the north Bay have been advised to remain in shelter till further notice," it added.